March 3, 2015

 For starters, we have to develop patterns of behavior that come from a strategic and rehearsed place of consciousness.
 The idea that we will naturally give or receive love is not likely or is, perhaps, naïve.
 I had this reality come crashing in on me recently.

 I returned home one day after a meeting and some errands and my son asked me to come to the garage to see how he had put away the case of bottled water that he purchases each month.
-When he proudly showed me his work, I responded by pointing out that he had put all of the bottles on one side of the refrigerators_freezers_general_use_3763shelf in the refrigerator, which pulled the shelf loose on one side and was pressing on the drawer below.
+When he proudly showed me his work, I responded by pointing out that he had put all of the bottles on one side of the shelf in the refrigerator, which pulled the shelf loose on one side and was pressing on the drawer below.
 His face saddened and he was crest fallen saying, “I just wanted to show you that I had put them all away.”
 He was looking for a “well done” and I gave him a “poorly done.”

 My heart sank, too.
 I tried to recover with words of praise and explaining my comments, but the damage was done.
 I had wounded him.
 And I had learned a valuable lesson.
 Of course, this was not the first time that I had done this.
 But it was the first time that I had grasped the gravity of what I had done.
 And I also shared the story with my wife.